 Using an Aftercare Lotion

-Many people use antibacterial lotions.
+You need to use an aftercare lotion.
 While it may help with bacterial infections, some tattoo experts are strongly against using it.

-Anyway, there are many lotions on the market that have been made specifically for tattoo aftercare.
+Here’s a guide to choosing the best lotion for you.
 Applying them two to three times a day can speed up the healing process.
 But don’t overdo it.

 Taking Care of the Peeling Skin